saaspegasus/pegasus-docs/front-end/migrating.md

 ```

 And confirm everything is working as expected.
+Once everything is working as expected, you can delete your `webpack.config.js` file.

 If you run into any issues during the migration, reach out via standard support channels.